-The Risk Function, led by the Chief Risk Officer, is responsible for the design and implementation of the Risk Framework within IPB.
+The Risk Function, led by the Chief Risk Officer, is responsible for the design and implementation of the Risk Framework

+...A dynamic operational risk register is the key tool in the management of operational risk.
+The risk management department engages with staff at all levels to ensure a detailed understanding of the various operational risks to which the company is exposed... within IPB.
 The Risk Function is independent of other business units and has adequate resources and authority to operate effectively.
 The Risk Function's role includes effective oversight of and contribution to discussions on risk management and risk related matters within IPB.
 Core responsibilities include, inter alia: